blenderbox/enrollwise-fe-cli/README.md

 If you've installed CLI locally you will need to call commans using your package manager of choise, for example:

 `yarn ew-react-codegen component foo --props --tests` or `npm ew-react-codegen component foo --props --tests`

+### Local setup

+If you want to contribute or just simply try it out, follow these steps:

+1. Clone the repo: `git@github.com:blenderbox/enrollwise-fe-cli.git`
+2. Install dependecies: `yarn install` or `npm install`
+3. Install correct node version: `nvm use`
+4. Run build: `yarn build` or `npm run build`
+5. Globally link the package: `npm link`

+This will create a global symlink to the CLI.
+Now you're able to use the `ew-react-codegen` command in your terminal.

 Congratulations!
 You're ready to use commands and generate code!